go-vikunja/vikunja/docs/content/doc/setup/reverse-proxies.md

 ### Using the GUI

-This guide puts everything in a custom docker network so no ports are exposed, if your setup requires otherwise you will have to uncomment them
+This guide puts everything in a custom docker network so no ports are exposed.
+If your setup requires otherwise you will have to uncomment them.

 ```
 version: '3'